CRYPT-ON-IT/policies_hardening_interface/README.md

         - `Windows 10; Windows Server 2019`
         - `At least Windows 7`

-## CSV File update
+## CSV File updater

 Obviously, `interface/data/finding_list_machine_UIX.csv` is not updated when a new version appears on HardeningKitty repository.
-But, if it is just a concatenation of `finding_list_0x6d69636b_machine.csv` and 12 more categories, we can compare data.
+But, if it's just a concatenation of `finding_list_0x6d69636b_machine.csv` and 12 more categories, we can compare data.

 We have implemented a refresh function in `interface/data/refresh.py` that will execute the following algorithm :